Caterina Dolfin

 Caterina Dolfin (Venice, 8 May 1736 – Venice, 14 November 1793) was an Italian (Venetian) poet.

 Caterina was the daughter of the N.H.
 Ser Antonio Giovanni Dolfin and the N.D.
 Donata Salamon, members of a secondary branch of one of the most ancient families of the Venetian aristocracy.
 Caterina's father was known to have squandered the family fortune, leaving serious debts to his wife and daughter upon his death in 1753.

 In 1755, the young "nobildonna" made a suitable marriage with Marcantonio Tiepolo, a member of another influential noble family which had the means to relieve the Dolfins of their debts.
 The marriage of Caterina with Marcantonio Tiepolo achieved great notoriety in Venetian society.
 It is understood that in 1756, only months after her marriage, Caterina entered into a relationship with Andrea Tron, a Statesman, and also member of the aristocracy, although not of the antiquity of the Dolfins.
-Very shortly after her affair began, Caterina filed for divorce, the matter was subject of great scandal, but its records, preserved until this day, have been of great interest for academics, containing a rich testimony of the rules, customs and social complexity of Venetian aristocracy.
+Soon after her affair began, Caterina filed for divorce, the matter was subject of great scandal, but its records, preserved until this day, have been of great interest for academics, containing a rich testimony of the rules, customs and social complexity of Venetian aristocracy.
 After years of scandal, the divorce was granted in 1772, upon which she married Tron, who used his marriage to enter into the innermost circles of society, and stately institutions, achieving the prestigious office of "Procurator of Saint Mark", the next most important post to that of Doge.
 From then on, Caterina Dolfin Tron was known as the "Procuratessa".

 In 1757, Caterina made her debut as a writer under a pseudonym.
 Her most famous work was a collection of sonnets inspired by her father, which were published in 1767–68.
 She was a center of a circle of intellectuals and held a prestigious literary salon.
 Among her guests were Gaspare Gozzi.
 In several testimonies of her time, Caterina Dolfin was described as a beautiful, kind, cultivated and refined woman, admired for her brilliant conversation, her graceful poetry and prose.
 She was also an assistant of Gasparo Gozzi.
-In 1772, Dolfin was famously called before the Venetian Inquisition because of some of the contents of her library, which were reported to have ideas from the Enlightenment.
+In 1772, Dolfin was famously called before the Venetian Inquisition due to some of her library's contents being reported to have ideas related to the Enlightenment.